textpattern/textpattern-curated-plugins-list/README.md

   At least one of either `stable` and/or `beta` nodes need to be stated.
 If the plugin has no official `stable` release, then `beta` release will take precedence.
 * `version`:\
   `stable`, `beta` and `legacy` nodes each require a `version` entry in `semver` format (e.g. `1.3.8`).
-* `downloadUrlPhp` and/or `downloadUrlTxt`:\
+* `downloadUrlTxt` and/or `downloadUrlPhp`:\
-  `stable`, `beta` and `legacy` nodes each require at least one of either `downloadUrlPhp` and/or `downloadUrlTxt` nodes to be stated. `downloadUrlPhp` refers to the download URL of the PHP version of the plugin, `downloadUrlTxt` refers to the download URL of the TXT-encoded version of the plugin.
+  `stable`, `beta` and `legacy` nodes each require at least one of either `downloadUrlTxt` and/or `downloadUrlPhp` nodes to be stated. `downloadUrlTxt` refers to the download URL of the TXT-encoded version of the plugin, `downloadUrlPhp` refers to the download URL of the PHP version of the plugin.

 ### Example absolute minimum structure